Diane Schirmer, M.Ed. - Corporate Director of Brain Injury Services.

 Previously, Dr. Kaelin served for 10 years as the Medical Director of Brain Injury Rehabilitation at the Hook Institute in Indianapolis, where he managed patients with neurological trauma.

-Sarah Bell - Regional Director of Operations
+Lisa Carpenter - Regional Director of Residential Operations